dmwit/nurse-sveta/schema-design.md

 will transition in order from null to non-null.
 You can expect that `pause_request <. pause_begin`, `pause_request <. resume_request`, and
 `resume_request <. resume_begin`, where `<.` is a version of less than where
-null is minimal; that is,
+null is maximal; that is,

     null <. null
-    null <. a non-null time
+    a non-null time <. null
     t1 <. t2 whenever t1 and t2 are non-null and t1 < t2

 ## SQL schema